Hello there! This article pairs really well with our newer Analytics blog: How to Use Google Analytics: 10 Tips to Harness Your Website Data.

 Last-click attribution accepts that a campaign is successful when the last click of a chain of actions is completed.
 It’s literally the last event in the line.
 For example, viewing the ‘thank you’ screen after completing a purchase.
 This is useful if your only objective is to drive sales.

 Linear attribution refers to weighting every step along the way with a proportional percentage of the overall credit.
 Google Analytics lets you view all of the content that contributed to a conversion under ‘Assisted Conversions’.
 You can also set up events to track each step of a conversion (ex. add to cart, enter shipping information, click to complete purchase), to get a funnel view of where traffic drops off.

 Segmentation refers to separating your data into different groups, so that you can examine a particular trend, independent of other factors that may skew your perception of the actual results.
 For example, if you’re trying to measure the efficiency of a marketing campaign in driving traffic to your site, you’ll want to segment out any visits to your website from your office, storefront, or employees.

 Metrics are the numerical measurements around specific activities and events occurring during the visitor’s session.
 Metrics are quantitative measurements of the number of times someone clicks on a link, the number of times that user has interacted with your site, the frequency with which new users view newly added content, and the time they spend navigating your site (and where they go).

 A dimension is the thing about which metrics are interested in capturing quantitative data.
 Dimensions are characteristics like the page address, the name of the blog post, the referring website they used to find your page or post; all of the static markers that make up the context for the question you want to answer.
 Some popular dimensions in Google Analytics are source/medium, traffic channel, regional data (city, country), device, and page paths.

-Want to chat about Google Analytics, and what it can do for your website performance?
-Reach out to us!
+Want to chat about analytics for small business, and what it can do for your website performance?
+Book a call with an SEO consultant or agency like us!